 6. Consider moving your subsites elsewhere

-A second hosting account, a Blogger or WordPress.com blog, a free package from another provider.
+A second hosting account, a Blogger or WordPress.com blog, a free package from another hosting provider.
 Setup your priorities: your personal blog can certainly make use of a less expensive or free package than your business website.

 7. Consider moving email accounts elsewhere